carbon-design-system/carbon-for-ibm-dotcom-design-kit/CONTRIBUTING.md

 If you're interested in contributing please follow the guidelines below.

-If you have any questions, reach out to us on Slack at `#ibm-digital-design`.
+If you have any questions, reach out to us on Slack at `#carbon-for-ibm-dotcom`.

 ## Contributing process
 ### 1. Submit an issue